-Yes, when switching from traditional landline phone to business VoIP phone, you can ask for number porting which lets you keep your existing business phone number.
+Yes, when switching from traditional landline phone to business VoIP phone, you can ask for number porting which lets you keep your existing business telephone number.

 Most good VoIP services let you do this, but please check with them before signing up.